exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 See [this example file][example-reference-document-implementations].

+## Add or update story document

+**Purpose:** Allow maintainers to find out which tracks have implemented an exercise for a story.

+Each exercise has a story or theme.
+The stories people have created so far are documented in the `reference/stories` directory.
+If such a document exists for the exercise's story, add the exercise to the corresponding exercise's `Implementations` section.
+When no story document exists, consider adding one.

+See [this example file][example-story-document-implementations].

 ## Update analyzer (optional)

 Some exercises could benefit from having an exercise-specific analyzer.
 If so, please check the track's analyzer document for details on how to do this.